Birds of Sassafras

 2. 2.
 Occasional sightings means seen on and off, not frequent, eg Spine-tailed Swifts seen whenever a major frontal system is moving through.
 Or just not seen often because I’m not looking.

 3. 3.
-Common Seasonally would be the Brush Turkeys, quite common when they are nesting but not seen when they are not, perhaps the testosterone levels are not high enough in some to come out of hiding.
+Common Seasonally would be the Brush Turkeys, quite common when they are nesting but not seen when they are not.

 4. 4.
 Common All year would be the Eastern Yellow Robin, they are always keeping an eye on you, looking for anything you might disturb that they can eat.